 What is GA4?

 In mid-2019, Google launched a new, beta version of Google Analytics called Google App + Web.
 Google rebranded the offering as GA4 and officially launched it in October 2020.
-GA4 is the future of analytics, and while the current version (Universal Analytics) likely won't go away, all new features and innovations will be available solely to GA4 properties.
+GA4 is the future of analytics, and while the current version will sunset in July 2023, all new features and innovations will be available solely to GA4 properties.

 “Because the technology landscape continues to evolve, the new Analytics is designed to adapt to a future with or without cookies or identifiers.
 It uses a flexible approach to measurement, and in the future, will include modeling to fill in the gaps where the data may be incomplete.“ - Vidhya Srinivasan, Vice President, Engineering, Google Ads, Google